 Just past the boulder chute you will connect back into FR267 at the 7.6 mile point.

-Be aware of other recreationists as Tincup Pass is heavily used by ATV, Motorcycle and Mountain Bikes.
+Be aware of other recreationists as Tincup Pass is heavily used by Side by Sides, ATV, Motorcycle and Mountain Bikes.